Fujifilm X-E3 vs X-T2

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 2 months after the X-T2).

-Arguments in favor of the Fujifilm X-T2:
+Advantages of the Fujifilm X-T2:

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.